faenrandir/a_careful_examination/communications/short_response_to_LDS_Truth_Claims_video_34.md

 Now, _elsewhere_ Runnells says things like "I'm supposed to believe...
 X, Y, or Z".
 But the "supposed to" is clearly meant to convey the idea that he is _expected_ to believe those things, **because Church leaders have taught it regularly and it's in our Church manuals**, not that he "must" believe those things.

-And, the underlying assumption (which McDonald completely misses) is that if leaders are teaching as _absolutely true_ ideas which are _not_, in fact, true, then this is a good reason to doubt the reliability of other things the leader is saying.
+And, the underlying assumption (which McDonald misses in his discussion) is that if leaders are teaching as _absolutely true_ ideas which are _not_, in fact, true, then this is a good reason to doubt the reliability of other things the leader is saying.
 After all, if many of the _testable_ truth-claims a leader has made turn out to be false, why would we trust them to be any more accurate with the un-testable?
 Why should we place our confidence in these men who literally believe (and have an expectation that we also believe) in the truth of fairy tales?
 And if the flood and "no death before the fall" are not _actually_ real things--even though leaders always refer to them as real things--then why should we have confidence that the other bible stories, including the resurrection of Jesus, are not also mere fairy tales (and subject to misinterpretation and embellishment)?

-And Jeremy's point (members are _expected_ to believe these things) is 100% justified.
+And Jeremy's point (members are _expected_ to believe these things) is 100% justified, IMHO.
 Here's FairMormon itself talking about the flood:

 > Without a doubt, **the flood is always treated as a global event as it is taught by Church leaders.
 This is not likely to ever change, since it is based directly upon a straightforward reading of the scriptures.**